standard mode | Machine Learning category

-the batch size for prediction.
-This allows parallelization when GPUs are available.
-Set it to -1 to accumulate all the patches and run a single TensorFlow session at the end of the stream
+- the batch size for prediction.
+This allows parallelization when a GPU is available.
+Set it to -1 or 0 to accumulate all the patches and run a single TensorFlow session at the end of the stream

-the name of the file containing the model to use
+- the name of the file from which to load the TensorFlow graph

 This algorithm generates activations of monophonic audio signals using CREPE models.